kittokin/makebakery/README.md

 ## Goals

 - Source-language-agnostic.
-Supports a heterogenous mix of markdown, scripts, coffeescript, etc.
+Supports a heterogeneous mix of markdown, scripts, coffeescript, etc.
 - Tinker-able: easily add support for a new type of source format
 - Useful for multiple styles of site: shell account on the webserver, git repository, s3, etc.
 - DRY: I can use it for all my static sites